-Homework assignments will be posted on NYUClasses.
+Homework assignments will be posted on NYU LMS (Brightspace).

-Homework assignments need to be submitted in class, before the beginning of class.
+Homework assignments need to be submitted on Brightspace, before the beginning of class.
 Your write-up of homework should be concise and computer generated.
 The assignments will be graded based mostly on effort displayed.
 You are allowed to discuss the homework assignments and prepare the write-ups in groups of no more than three students.
 By having your name on a submitted assignment, you confirm that you contributed to the homework assignment.